 Minimum Academic Credit Requirements: 20 (14 academic + 6 internship credits )

-Minimum Campus Engagement Hours: 60 hours
+Minimum Campus Engagement Hours: 48 hours

-Supports and Accommodations
+— Supports and Accommodations—

-LIFE Scholars staff work closely with the MSU Office of Disability Services, faculty, and Peer Partners to identify and provide individualized accommodations, course modifications and support for a successful experience.
-Students must register with the Office of Disability Services and provide the required disability documentation.
+LIFE Scholars staff work closely with faculty and the MSU Office of Disability Services to identify and provide individualized supports to ensure a successful learning experience.